Best Way To Get A Toned Body

 For most people a training regime a maximum of 3 times a week is more than enough.
 In fact, in the Lean Ape Living book we don’t even recommend this amount of training once you are out of the beginners stage.

-2 sessions, totalling an hour of total exercise a week, is more than sufficient to get your muscles toned and worked to the max
+2 sessions, totaling an hour of total exercise a week, is more than sufficient to get your muscles toned and worked to the max

 It allows you to build muscle in the most efficient way possible, and without it taking over your life.